KrishBhimani/Agent-Library/README.md

-# **Agent Library**
+# **Agent-Library**

-A comprehensive repository housing various agents developed using cutting-edge agentic frameworks such as Agno, LangGraph, CrewAI, and more.
-This centralized workspace aims to streamline agent development, testing, and deployment, fostering collaboration and innovation in the field of artificial intelligence.
+A comprehensive library for developing autonomous agents, providing a structured framework for building, testing, and deploying AI-driven solutions.

 ## 🚀 Features

-- **Multi-Framework Support**: Explore agents built with Agno, LangGraph, CrewAI, and other leading frameworks, showcasing their capabilities and applications.
+- **Modular Design**: Easily integrate and swap out different AI models, algorithms, and tools.
-- **Modular Design**: Agents are organized into distinct directories, ensuring easy navigation and integration.
+- **Scalable Architecture**: Built to handle a wide range of applications, from simple scripts to complex systems.
-- **Scalability**: Designed to accommodate a wide range of agents, from simple to complex, catering to diverse use cases.
+- **Extensive Documentation**: Detailed guides and examples to help you get started quickly.

 ## 🕠️ Installation